luisspassos/ignite-hook-carrinho-de-compras/README.md

 git clone https://github.com/luisspassos/rocketshoes
 # or use the download option.

-# Enter the web folder with
+# Enter the folder with
 cd rocketshoes

 # Install the dependencies
 yarn install

+# Start the fake API
+yarn server

 # Run the development server
 yarn start